ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
 * The team has won first place and a gold medal in the International Physics Olympiad 2025 (IPhO 2025), [beating all the models](https://prime-rl.github.io/P1/), including Gemini 2.5 Pro, GPT-5 and Grok 4.
+(October 2025)
 * Serving as Senior Area Chair for ICML 2026 and ACL 2026.
 (October 2025)
 * Serving as Area Chair for ICLR 2026, AAAI 2026, WACV 2026, and CVPR 2026.
 (August 2025)
 * Invited talk at [NeurIPS 2025 Workshop on Lock-LLM: Prevent Unauthorized Knowledge Use from Large Language Models](https://lock-llm.github.io/) and [NeurIPS 2025 Workshop on Multimodal Algorithmic Reasoning](https://marworkshop.github.io/neurips25/).
 (July 2025)